 The desire to learn about plant medicine came out of a love for connecting with the plant world through foraging for food and craft material.
 These were my entryways into the study of natural history and botany, which I really just began dedicating myself to before finding Sterling.

 It wasn’t until experiencing a pretty traumatic injury into my first semester here that I started to feel compelled to be a healer.
-I felt to wronged and depreciated by the western healthcare system, in more ways that I could express here.
+I felt to wronged and depreciated by the western healthcare system (check this page for healthcare advice), in more ways that I could express here.
 There was a lot of grief and sense of loss, being left with so many unanswered questions about my pain, which continued for more than a year, and which was totally exacerbated by such bureaucratic inanity and this sense of helplessness and dependency in a failing system.
 Herbs were definitely a source of empowerment for me in that.